 When is the LPG application open?

 The LPG application, referred to as a Request For Proposal (RFP), is open once per year, for at least a six-week period.
-The RFP is usually available in the spring and is now closed.
+The RFP is available now and will close on September 17, 2014.

 What types of projects are funded through LPGs?